deajan/backup-bench/README.md

 - kopia, restic and duplicacy seem to not cope well SFTP, whereas borg and bupstash are advantaged since they run a ssh deamon on the target
     - I have chosen to use SFTP to make sure ssh overhead is similar between all solutions
     - It would be a good idea to setup kopia and restic HTTP servers and redo the remote repository tests
+- Strangely, the repo sizes of bupstash and duplicacy are quite larger than local repos for the same data, probably because of some chunking algorithm that changes chuck sizes depending on transfer rate or so ?
+That could be discussed by the solution's developers.

 #### Notes
 Disclaimers: